konveyor/tackle2-ui/README.md

 Alternatively, you can clone the [konveyor/operator git repository](https://github.com/konveyor/operator) and run `./hack/install-tackle.sh` from your clone, or you can execute its commands manually.

+> [!WARNING]
-⚠️ Note: While CRDs are being established, you may see the script output `NotFound` errors.
-You can safely ignore these.
-The script will wait 30 seconds to check for the CRD again before proceeding.
+> While CRDs are being established, you may see the script output `NotFound` errors.
+> You can safely ignore these.
+The script will wait and recheck for the CRD again before
+> proceeding.

 The installation is complete when the script outputs "condition met" messages and terminates.